Fangv1/Functional_haplotype_GWAS/data/README.md

 rownames is the name of genotypes and colnames is the name of markers.

+### Information of markers (genodata_info.txt)
+This file includes 5 column.

+The 5 column are: the name of marker, the position of marker, reference allele, alternative allele and chromosome.

 ### Rogers' ditance matrix (all_chr_1003_RD )

 a matrix (1003  X 1003) with colnames and rownames.